octabytes/octabytes.github.io/content/development/dev-ops/guacamole.md

   iframe_website: /website-iframe/development/dev-ops/guacamole
   dashboardImage: /images/development/dev-ops/guacamole/screenshot-1.jpg
   short_description: Apache Guacamole is a clientless remote desktop gateway.
-  description: Apache Guacamole, a clientless remote desktop gateway, supports standard protocols like VNC, RDP, and SSH.
+  description: "Apache Guacamole, a clientless remote desktop gateway, supports standard protocols like VNC, RDP, and SSH.
 It's called clientless because no plugins or client software are required.
-Thanks to HTML5, once  Apache Guacamole is installed on a server, all you need to access your desktops is a web browser.
+Thanks to HTML5, once  Apache Guacamole is installed on a server, all you need to access your desktops is a web browser."
   features:
     - title: Access your computers from anywhere
       description: Because the Apache Guacamole client is an HTML5 web application, use of your computers is not tied to any one device or location.
 As long as you have access to a web browser, you have access to your machines.